-Once this element of the data has been approved, these elements can be frozen or locked.
+Once timesheet totals have been approved, we freeze the totals and the changes made at a line-by-line level then become auditable.
 This allows the timesheet data to be used immediately for purposes such as payroll and vacation tracking.